Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Socialization is crucial for medium-sized family dogs, as they have enough energy and strength that can become problematic if not properly channeled.

-Without sufficient socialization, these dogs can exhibit destructive behaviors such as excessive barking or chewing out of boredom or anxiety.
+Without sufficient socialization, these dogs can exhibit destructive behaviors, such as excessive barking or chewing, due to boredom or anxiety.

 Start by introducing your dog to various people, including children and older adults.